Our Education Philosophy

 Finally, the school believes that the relationship between the preschool aged child and their parents is the single most important part of their lives.
 It therefore asks that parents assist the teacher in the classroom on a regularly scheduled basis and help in the administration of the school as well.

 It's a place where parents are involved in the everyday aspects of our school.
 One parent works at the school each day along with the certified teachers during the regular hours of the program.
-Parents are scheduled to “parent teach” on a rotating basis which is approximately once per month, per family.
-In addition to parent teaching, parents are also required to serve on a committee or take on a job that contributes to the running of the nursery school.
+Parents are scheduled to be “teacher helpers” on a rotating basis which is approximately once per month, per family.
+In addition to teaching-helping, parents are also required to serve on a committee or take on a job that contributes to the running of the nursery school.
 These committees include Personnel, Admissions, Fundraising, Facilities, and others.
 For a full list, see the current ANS Family Handbook.

 There are also several general meetings, a school maintenance work day, and one or more fund raising events in which all families participate.
-A parent board of directors, including an elected Executive Committee, provides structure and guidance for the operation of the school.
+A parent board of directors, including an elected Executive Committee, work with the school’s Director to provide structure and guidance for the operation of the school.

 Originally from southern MA, Abbie Wanamaker has been working with young children for over 15 years now.
 She has taught at schools in NC, CA and in Newton & Cambridge, MA.
 Abbie arrived at Ashmont Nursery School, along with her daughter Abra in 2014, to help kickstart the toddler program.
 Abbie has both a Bachelors and Masters of Fine Art from UMass Amherst and the University of Southern California respectively.
 Abbie first started teaching during her year between undergrad and grad school.
 Upon receiving her MFA, she realized how much she missed teaching young children and immediately returned to school at LACC to earn her early education units and has never looked back.
 Abbie continues to challenge herself through professional development, attending conferences on the Reggio Emilia approach at Lesley University and at the Sabot School in Richmond, VA, attending the 100 Languages of Children in NYC and reading, reading, always reading about everything from the larger themes in children’s play, documentation in the classroom, anti-bias curriculum, classroom design and more.
 Abbie continues to make art and her work as an artist heavily inspires her in the classroom and contributes to her great respect for children’s play and the deep creativity they possess.
 Abbie is a mother to a wonderful 4 year old and is married to her college sweetheart.
 She is active in her community and takes pride in her adopted city of Boston.
 Outside of the classroom Abbie spends her time bicycling, taking photographs on her walks, making art with her daughter and on her own, reading, watching movies, eating out with friends, swimming, ice skating and eating popcorn.